 - Make sure to fully close any other HiQNet apps (ViSi Remote) for at least one minute.
 This is required as otherwise the mixer won't connect to any other apps on the same device.

 - If the mixer is detected by the app but the sync doesn't work make sure you've disabled any access restrictions on the mixer side.

 Inside knowledge: How a connection is established

 HiQNet is special in the way it establishes connections: Instead of the app connecting to a mixer, the mixer connects to the app.
 For this to work the app must be able to send broadcast requests to the mixer.
 Here is how the connection is established:

 - App sends broadcast request for connection (udp)

 - The mixer connects to the app (tcp)

 Note: If the mixer does not respond to the message from step

-1. for whatever reason (e.g. the network of the mixer crashed internaly) you won't be able to connect to the mixer.
+1. for whatever reason (e.g. the network of the mixer crashed internally), you won't be able to connect to the mixer.

-During testing this happend randomly with the Si Performer and Expression series but is known to happen to any soundcraft mixer.
-I cannot change this behaviour since it's a bug in the mixers firmware.
+During testing this happened randomly with the Si Performer and Expression series but is known to happen with any Soundcraft mixer.
+I cannot change this behaviour since it's a bug in the mixers' firmware.